timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

 To learn more, see the section on [chunk local indexes][local-indexes].

 ## Age-based data compression and reordering
-As data ages, you can compress it to save on storage.
-TimescaleDB's native compression converts chunks from a row-oriented form to a more column-oriented form.
+To save on storage, TimescaleDB can compress chunks as they age.
+Its native compression feature converts chunks from a row-oriented form to a more column-oriented form.
 This allows:
 *   Type-specific compression for each column.
 Type-specific algorithms can compress more efficiently than generic compression algorithms.
 *   Efficient "deep and narrow" queries.
 Compared to "wide and shallow" queries,